ChartGalaxy: A Dataset for Infographic Chart Understanding and Generation: Dataset Construction Method

 \subsection{Template-based Infographic Chart Creation}

-The creation process involves three steps: 1) curating data tables; 2) generating/recommending elements based on the data table; and 3) optimizing the layout based on the selected template.
+The creation process involves three steps: 1) curating data tables; 2) generating/recommending elements based on the data table; and 3) optimizing the layout based on the selected template. \yukai{Fig.~\ref{fig:examples} shows six examples of the synthetic charts.
+More examples are provided in Appendix~\ref{supp:example}.}

 \mypara{Tabular data curation} To enhance data diversity for chart generation, we build a rich repository of real and synthetic tabular data.
-For real data, we collect 200,085 tables from well-established sources, including VizNet~\cite{hu2019viznet}, UN Data~\cite{undata}, Our World in Data~\cite{owid2025}, and Papers with Code~\cite{paperwithcode2025}.
-For synthetic data, we generate 98,483 tables with Gemini-2.0-Flash following Han~\etal's method~\cite{han2023chartllama}.
-To facilitate downstream processing, we also complement each table with a topic (\eg, ``US election,'' ``NBA play-offs'') extracted by Gemini-2.0-Flash and several data facts (\eg, trends, comparisons)~\cite{wang2020datashot}.
+For real data, we collect 200,085 tables from well-established sources, including VizNet~\citep{hu2019viznet},~\citet{undata},~\citet{owid}, and~\citet{paperwithcode2025}.
+For synthetic data, we generate 98,483 tables with Gemini-2.0-Flash following~\citet{han2023chartllama}.
+To facilitate downstream processing, we also complement each table with a topic (\eg, ``NBA play-offs'') extracted by Gemini-2.0-Flash and several data facts (\eg, trends, comparisons) following~\citet{wang2020datashot}. \looseness=-1

 \mypara{Element generation/recommendation} For each data table, we generate/recommend key elements of the infographic chart, including 1) text, 2) image, and 3) chart.